Autism Forward grant holder mentored by Ros Evans (Surrey)

 Autism Forward grant holder mentored by AS Mentoring (London)

+At last, some help and support which is actually helpful!
+As an autistic adult, it can be extremely difficult finding and accessing a support service where there is understanding, acceptance and practical help from day one.
+This is what makes the mentoring I receive so invaluable for navigating the often confusing/overwhelming/stressful neuro-typical world I must contend with on a daily basis.
 My mentor, Alan, is amazing and has supported me with pretty much everything I’ve been through over the past few years.
 We’ve worked on my CV, looked for jobs (he found a great one but, unfortunately, the pandemic interrupted my application), he supported me through the pandemic, my successful PIP application, help with the job centre, navigating the NHS, support groups, the list goes on!
+I am so grateful to my mentor and to Autism Forward for widening my support network and providing the practical support I have previously found so difficult to access.

 Autism Forward client mentored by Autism East Midlands